 Learning & Development Benefits are in Demand

 Forget offering pool tables, nap rooms and kegs in the breakroom as part of your recruiting or retention strategy: today's skilled workers want to work for employers that support their career development.
 It turns out there's a lot more to the "Great Reshuffling" than a migratory shift toward remote work (though that's inarguably a huge part of it).
-Consider the 2022 labor zeitgeist: a fresh infusion of pragmatic Gen Z grads, inflation's growing impact on real wages and the overall post-pandemic reprioritization of what, exactly, makes work meaningful is changing the game entirely.
+Consider this year's labor zeitgeist: a fresh infusion of pragmatic Gen Z grads, inflation's growing impact on real wages and the overall post-pandemic reprioritization of what, exactly, makes work meaningful is changing the game entirely.
 At least, that's one way to describe a persistent talent shortage, growing skills gap and unprecedented attrition.

 Luckily, solving the riddle of how to attract and retain skilled workers gets easier when workers themselves demystify it.
 The data is in, and after the standard benefits and compensation offerings like retirement contributions, health benefits and yep, remote work, employees cite coverage for online skill-development courses (66 percent) and tuition reimbursement (60 percent) as a deciding factor when it comes to staying put or pursuing new opportunities.
 Placing them ahead of free food and snacks, communal workspaces and even paid parental leave in some cases.